There is someone lies dead in the bushes,

 They took the knife, five dollars and departed,

-telling the day shift clerk to clean the mess.
+telling the night shift to clean up the mess.

 in court - the second time he got it right.